To ensure your customers are always loyal, you must do these six things well:

 Simplify Your Customer Experience

-When it comes to shopping online, customers expect simplicity.
+When it comes to shopping online and for a great customer experience, customers expect simplicity.
 Ensure your platform is optimized for mobile and use your customer persona profile to put forth the right design aesthetic and an assortment of products that will generate excitement and motivate purchases.
 Moreover, if your brand’s business model encompasses a lot of returns, consider pre-paid return labels that can simplify the way consumers return unneeded merchandise.
 On the backend, it’s also critical that you seek insights and counsel from your logistics partners in order to develop a system and the right service level agreements (SLAs) to process returns and refunds as fast as possible as well as add merchandise back to inventory with speed and accuracy.
-From navigating your eCommerce site, to completing a transaction and processing a return, the experience must be hassle free, transparent, and fast.
+From navigating your eCommerce site, to completing a transaction and processing a return, the experience must be hassle-free, transparent, and fast.
 If it’s not, you’re bound to see attrition as your customers request a refund instead of an exchange or, worse, vent on social media.

 Listen To Your Customer